Qarvexium/Qarvexium/README.md

   <img src="Ast/SQ.png" alt="SQShield" width="300">
 </p>

-# Who is SyloraQ?
+# Who is Qarvexium?

-> SyloraQ is owner of the GBS, BLP, JPM, and some other projects!
+> Qarvexium is owner of the GBS, BLP, JPM, SyloraQ, and some other projects!

 ## SyloraQ Module

-> SyloraQ is a module that adds new functions to **Python** and simplifies the existing ones...
+> Qarvexium is a module that adds new functions to **Python** and simplifies the existing ones...

 ---